TapasKumarDutta1/ARM-Net/README.md

 ## BraTS2020
-BraTS 2020 dataset contains 293 High-Grade Glioma(HGG) and 76 Low-Grade Glioma(LGG) 3D MR images.
+BraTS 2020 dataset contains two types of tumors: High-Grade Glioma(HGG) and Low-Grade Glioma(LGG).
+It consists of 293 HGG and 76 LGG 3D MR images.
 We used a stratified five fold cross validation scheme and trained the entire model in an end to end manner.

 ## Results